 “Forgive others not because they deserve forgiveness, but because you deserve peace.”

 “If possible, so far as it depends on you, live peaceably with all” (Romans 12:18, NIV).

 3. And when we have the opportunity for reconciliation, we need to be wise in how we go about it.
 This will ensure we aren’t taken advantage of.

 That’s why Joseph took his time to observe his brothers before revealing himself to them.

-4. We should not try to take revenge on those who hurt us, even if we’re in a position to.
-As the Apostle Paul advises:
+4. We should not try to take revenge on those who have hurt us, even if we’re in a position to.
+As the apostle Paul advises: